khonkhortisan/calinou_mods/README.txt

 Misc stuff
 =====================

-All these mods, except More Ores are under the zlib/libpng license.
-More Ores is under the GNU GPLv3.
+All these mods' source codes, except More Ores are under the zlib/libpng license.
+More Ores is under the GNU GPLv3; the mods' textures are under the CC BY-SA 3.0 Unported.

 Mods' forum threads:
 More Blocks: http://minetest.net/forum/viewtopic.php?id=509